The Valdosta Youth Council (VYC), initiated by Mayor John Gayle in 2015, is seeking applicants for its fourth program year.

-In order to participate, students must be enrolled in a public or private middle school located within the Valdosta city limits and must have a minimum 2.5 grade point average.
-Educators in these schools will nominate students for the 2017-2018 inaugural program.
-Once selected, the youth must commit to attend the scheduled monthly meetings, complete a minimum of eight community service hours, and must attain transportation to and from meetings and events.
+In order to participate in the VYC, students must be enrolled in a public or private middle school located within the Valdosta city limits and must have a minimum 2.5-grade point average.
+Educators in these schools will nominate students for the 2018-2019 VYC program year.
+Once selected, the youth must commit to attend the scheduled monthly meetings and complete a minimum of eight community service hours.